mxmind/intellij-idea-generate-chained-accessors/README.md

-Create getters, setters and builder methods for each fields of current class, atomatically imported from google code.
+Create getters, setters and builder methods for each fields of current class, automatically imported from google code.
 Will be improved.
 Just for personal use.